rhomobile/rhomobile-docs/docs/en/5.2.2/rhoconnect/push-client-setup-rps.md

 ### Installing Runtime Apps for Windows XP Embedded
 Windows XPE installation requires that you have the following items installed on your XPE device.

-* .NET 3.5 Compact framework
+* .NET 3.5 Compact Framework
-* .NET 4 Compact framework
+* .NET 4 Compact Framework

 NOTE: These are both required because the push service for XPE needs parts of both 3.5 and 4 to function properly.

-You'll also need to install Microsoft Messaging Queue or [MSMQ](http://msdn.microsoft.com/en-us/library/aa967729\(v=vs.110\).aspx) on your build machine.
+Next install [Microsoft Messaging Queue (MSMQ)](https://msdn.microsoft.com/en-us/library/aa967729\(v=vs.110\).aspx) on your build machine.

 Connect your device to your Windows computer.
-You can use USB-cable, bluetooth or any other method.
-Start ActiveSync or Windows Mobile Device Center and copy the `rhoconnect-push-service.exe` file to the device.
+You can use a USB cable, Bluetooth or any other method.
+Start Mobile Device Center (ActiveSync on Windows XP) and copy the `rhoconnect-push-service.exe` file to the device.
 For example, you can use your computer's file explorer to place the .exe file on your device.
 Once the file is on your device, navigate to the file and click on the .exe file to start the installation process.
 After it is finished, you should see the app icon on your device in the programs list.

 NOTE: The RhoConnect push service on Windows XP Embedded is a separate program on your device and will not be uninstalled when uninstalling other apps or programs.

 ## Setting up the Rhodes Client for RhoConnect Push Service
-To set up your Rhodes client application for RhoConnect Push Service, you configure rhoconfig.txt and build.yml.
+To set up your Rhodes client application for RhoConnect Push Service, you configure `rhoconfig.txt` and `build.yml`.

 ### Configuring rhoconfig.txt
-In your client application `rhoconfig.txt` file, set the following options to configure your RhoConnect Push Service.
+In your client application `rhoconfig.txt` file, set the following options to configure your RhoConnect Push Service:

     syncserver = 'http://<hostname>:<port>'
     Push.rhoconnect.pushServer = 'http://<hostname>:<port>'